 Create the podcast.
 Inspire the killings.
 Boost publicity.
 That’s a quick path to riches.
 But the formula changed.

 The copycat killings became almost daily.
 Sometimes Elias and Lila had alibis.
 Sometimes they didn’t.
 I put them under surveillance.
-I wanted to know where the podcast was really being recorded—and whether murder was one of their hobbies.
+I wanted to know the new place where the podcast was being recorded—and whether murder was one of their latest hobbies.

 I brought him in for questioning.
 Didn’t get far.
 He lived in his own head.
 But one thing was clear—he knew too much.
 Details about the copycat murders.
 Mistakes made at crime scenes.

-Maybe it wasn’t a dead end and he was an accomplice.
-Or maybe just another upstanding citizen of this grimy city.
+The moment I was informed of this I thought maybe it wasn’t a dead end— maybe he was an accomplice.
+Or maybe he was just another upstanding citizen of this cold grimy city.

 I drove past old crime scenes I’d memorized.
-Places where monsters once worked.
+Places where monsters of this "podcast copycat" once worked.
 Hoping I could stop whoever was doing this.
-Hoping—desperately—I could stop the next one.
+Hoping—desperately—I could stop the next one before it happened.

 Not a chance.

-They were both fallen.
+They were both fallen angels.
 Evil.
 Twisted.
 My guess?
 One of them said the wrong thing at the wrong time.
 Before they knew it, they were trying to destroy each other.
 On the night of the cathedral fire— one of them lost.

 Money littered the floor of his luxury condo.
-The fallen angel looked back at me and said humans will do anything for money.
+The fallen angel looked back at me and laughed.
+It said humans will do anything for money.

 I emptied my magazine into it.
 Didn’t do much good.
 It spread its wings and vanished into the night.
 The crime scene didn’t end there.